ozgurmuraterhan/eliteliveclass/app/api/README.md

 ## Create a meeting

-Create a meeting with a `HTTP request` containing the `API_KEY` sent to MiroTalk’s server.
+Create a meeting with a `HTTP request` containing the `API_KEY` sent to nohutakademi’s server.
 The response contains a `meeting` URL that can be `embedded` in your client within an `iframe`.

 The `API_KEY` is defined in the `app/src/config.js`, change it with your own.